Chris Brown Facing Criticism Over Upcoming Guest Star Appearance On ‘Black-ish’

 Chris Brown has been busy working on his upcoming studio album, tentatively titled, Lost & Found (Heartbreak on a Full Moon), but it looks like Brown is also keeping busy juggling new acting gigs after recent reports emerged suggesting that Breezy will serve as a guest star on ABC’s hit series, Black-ish, this coming week.

-News of Chris Brown’s upcoming cameo on Black-ish surfaced on Friday after the sitcom’s producers confirmed Brown’s appearance on a March 29th episode titled, “Richard Youngsta,” where the “Privacy” singer will be portraying a character called Rich Youngsta, Billboard reports.
+News of Chris Brown’s upcoming cameo on Black-ish surfaced on Friday after the sitcom’s producers confirmed Brown’s appearance on a March 29th episode titled, “Richard Youngsta,” where the “Privacy” singer will be portraying a character called Rich Youngsta, Billboard reported.

 Exclusive: @ChrisBrown to guest star on @black_ishABC: https://t.co/2q7aaXlN7g #blackish pic.twitter.com/toKBRINfjb